 - Sean Bobbitt, cinematographer of 12 Years a Slave (amongst many others).

 As well as coursework, our students are supported in external projects and have made professional level film work for organisations including:

 - Royal Marsden Hospital

 - Who Needs Heroes.

-Our students have undertaken work experience on such features as:
+Our students have undertaken work experience on major blockbuster films and award-winning features, such as:

 - Snow White and the Huntsman